Anant/Cassandra.Api/README.md

 ![Astra](https://github.com/datastaxdevs/shared-assets/blob/master/astra/create-and-configure-annotated-1000.png?raw=true)

-**✅ View your Database and connect**

-View your database.
+- View your database.
 It may take 2-3 minutes for your database to spin up.
 You will receive an email at that point.

-**👁️ Expected output**
+**Expected output**

 *Initializing*